+The U.S. Supreme Court on Monday declined to review a pioneering flight-sharing startup's dispute with the Federal Aviation Administration.
 The justices, without comment, turned away Flytenow Inc.'s petition, which argued that pilots using Flytenow's online platform to solicit passengers are not "common carriers" who must satisfy more stringent aviation rules.

 To view this content, please continue to Lexis Advance®.

 LexisNexis® is now the exclusive third party online distributor of the broad collection of current and archived versions of ALM's legal news publications.
 LexisNexis® customers will be able to access and use ALM's content by subscribing to the LexisNexis® services via Lexis Advance®.
 This includes content from the National Law Journal®, The American Lawyer®, Law Technology News®, The New York Law Journal® and Corporate Counsel®, as well as ALM's other newspapers, directories, legal treatises, published and unpublished court opinions, and other sources of legal information.